A new mood

 The 1990 Commission did not directly organise events as the government had in 1940, but instead allocated $21 million to fund projects, administrative support and promotion.
 The result was more than 6,000 community events, including such things as a competition for family biographies, a scented garden in Christchurch and the restoration of the historic Scotts Ferry site in Manawatū.
-There were no memorials put up.
+No memorials were put up.

 Some noted the absence of fun in the anniversary.
-In Wellington there was an attempt to remedy this with a sesqui carnival in Newtown and on the waterfront, but it was so poorly attended that it closed after 12 days owing $6.4 million.
+In Wellington there was an attempt to remedy this with a sesqui carnival in Newtown and on the waterfront.
+This was so poorly attended that it closed after 12 days owing $6.4 million.

-There were few cultural legacies, although the first volume of a new Dictionary of New Zealand biography was launched (although not initially planned as a sesquicentennial project) and the Australian government gave $1 million for oral history projects.
+There were few cultural legacies, although the first volume of a new Dictionary of New Zealand biography (not initially planned as a sesquicentennial project) was launched, and the Australian government gave $1 million for oral history projects.